Limassol: Museums

 The medieval Limassol Castle is one of the ten castles of Cyprus, constructed by the Byzantines around 1000 AD.
 A chapel was also built on the site during the same period.
-It is believed that Richard the Lionheart married his fiancée, Princess Berengaria of Navarre, at this location in 1191 after her ship was grounded nearby while she was accompanying him to the Third Crusade.
+It is believed that Richard the Lionheart married his fiancée, Princess Berengaria of Navarre, at this location in 1191 after her ship was grounded nearby while she was accompanying him on the Third Crusade.
 The castle served as a prison from 1790 to 1940 and now functions as a medieval museum.
-The museum’s collection spans from 400 to 1870 AD, showcasing a variety of exhibits including cannons, 17th and 18th-century wood carvings, paintings, tombstones, statues, suits of armor, coins, terracotta, metalware, pottery, glass, and marble artifacts.

-The Kolossi Castle, located about 11 km west of Limassol, is a medieval fortress originally built in the 13th century by the Knights of the Order of St. John of Jerusalem, also known as the Knights Hospitaller.
+The museum's collection spans from 400 to 1870 AD, showcasing a variety of exhibits including cannons, 17th and 18th-century wood carvings, paintings, tombstones, statues, suits of armor, coins, terracotta, metalware, pottery, glass, and marble artifacts.
+The Kolossi Castle, around 11 km west of Limassol, is a medieval fortress originally built in the 13th century by the Knights Hospitaller.
 The current structure, rebuilt in 1454, features a well-preserved three-story keep and an attached rectangular enclosure.
 The castle played a significant role in the production of sugar from local sugarcane and is also associated with the famous Commandaria wine.